 How much will my restoration be?

 For your convenience, here are the hourly rates we do charge in the shop.
 Some jobs are 500 hours while others are only 100…

 How do I title and register a car built using a steel body?

-If you do not have a new or original chassis with a title or MSO, you will need to register the car built with a new steel body as a “Newly Assembled” vehicle with your state.
-While manufacturers do not issue an MSO, you will be issued a Bill Of Sale (your purchase invoice) by the dealer (Palm Beach Customs) you purchased the body from.
+If you do not have a new or original chassis with a title or MSO, you will need to register the car built with a Real Deal Steel body as a “Newly Assembled” vehicle with your state.
+While we do not issue an MSO, you will be issued a Bill Of Sale (your purchase invoice) by the dealer you purchased your body from.
 This invoice will be considered as an MSO by your state DMV (check your local laws and regulations).
-In most cases, the body number issued will be used as or incorporated into the vehicle identification number (VIN) assigned by your state DMV when you register the car.
-You can find state specific information by visiting the SEMA Action Network’s page For each state Click here
+You can find state specific information by visiting the SEMA Action Network’s page, Click here

 What if I have an existing title and VIN?

 We DO NOT suggest using the VIN plate from an original car transferred onto a Real Deal Steel body.
 Particularly if you are a shop building the car for a customer.
 This practice can get you into a ton of trouble.
 However, if you hold clear title to an original frame to be used under your steel body, you can have the state inspect the frame and verify the VIN before assembly.
 In most cases, your state will issue you a readable VIN plate/tag that matches your frame and title that may be displayed on the body.

 An MSO or MCO is short for a manufacturer’s statement (or certificate) of origin.
 Steel body manufacturers are not the same as vehicle manufacturers.
 Because they are body assembly companies, they do not issue an MSO or MCO.
 However, they do issue a body number and invoice (to the selling dealer, like us at Palm Beach Customs) that takes the place of the MSO when registering your vehicle in your state